What’s Holy Island’s weather like and which season should I plan my visit for?

 The overall weather picture

 Holy Island has its own micro-climate, so it’s not uncommon for it to be sunny on the island and for it to rain only a few miles away on the mainland.
-Despite being in the North of England, average rainfall here is not hugely different from the South of England (a little higher), though average temperatures are about 3 °C lower on average than London.
+Despite being in the North of England, average rainfall here is not hugely different from the South of England (a little higher), though average temperatures are about 3 °C lower than London.
 Averages don’t tell the whole story though, and summers can be very pleasant.
-At the time of writing (May 2020), it’s 23 °C outside and sunny, and we just might take the barbecue out for the weekend.
+At the time of writing (May 2020), it’s 23 °C outside and sunny, and we just might bring out the barbecue for the weekend.

 It can rain any time of the year, and since the winter in 2019-2020 was extra-ordinarily wet, our crystal ball is a little off at the moment, and we’re hoping for a better 2020-2021.

 The main piece of weather to pay attention to here is the wind.
 Because Holy Island is in the North Sea, when the gusts come in, you can really feel them.
 In our first year here, a part of our garage roof blew off, took off, and was never found (it probably made it to Norway).
 High winds up to 50 mph are common in winter, and also occasionally make an appearance in spring and autumn.
 They’re not all bad though.
 There’s nothing quite like standing on a beach and watching the waves gather and crash during a storm.

 Snow is not common, but we do get it from time to time.
 The latest serious snow event here was the ‘Beast from the East’ in 2018 that saw Holy Island cut off from the mainland for about a week.
 After the causeway was cleared, it got blocked again because of ‘icebergs’ that landed on the road during the tide.
 It was a cold time, but absolutely spectacular.
 We were almost down to our emergency tins of Tesco ravioli.

 Temperatures on Holy Island